mrmgee/driven3/src/index.md

     text: If your original engine is shot or you’d like to get more power and performance - we can handle that.
 Whether it’s sourcing and swapping a crate engine - or working with our rolodex of reputable machine shops on a custom build we can handle it all.
     CTAlabel: Let's Go >
     slidelayout: 1
+  - pattern: sec-reviews
+    title: Listen to our Customers
+    subtitle: Don't take our word for it...
+Our great customers share their stories
+    image: ./src/_images/89_Grand_Wagoneer-LS-side-top.jpg
+    altText: 89 Grand Wagoneer LS side top
+    position:
+    text: Pick your powerplant and we’ll make it happen.
+We’re specialists in modern engine swaps into classic cars - from mild to wild and oddball combos, we love making your classic better with an engine swap.
+We know the right parts to make it all work seamlessly and make awesome power and reliability.
+    slidelayout:
 ---